torobucci/math-magicians/README.md

 ### Install
-To install linter run the following command:
+To install run the following command:

-`npm install --save-dev hint@7.x `
+`npm install `

 ### Usage

-To run the project click the run button on your VScode.
+To start the project run the following command:

+`npm start `

 ### Run tests

 To run tests, run the following command:

-`npx stylelint "**/*.{css,scss}"`
+`npm test`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>